n8n-io/typeorm/DEVELOPER.md

 >statements that match the Regex will be run.
 For example:
 >
 >```shell
->npm test -- --grep="github issues > #363"
+>pnpm test -- --grep="github issues > #363"
 >```
 >
 >This is useful when trying to get a specific test or subset of tests to pass.

 ### Faster developer cycle for editing code and running tests

-The `npm test` script works by deleting built TypeScript code, rebuilding the codebase, and then running tests.
+The `pnpm test` script works by deleting built TypeScript code, rebuilding the codebase, and then running tests.
 This can take a long time.

-Instead, for a quicker feedback cycle, you can run `npm run compile -- --watch` to make a fresh build and instruct TypeScript to watch for changes and only compile what code you've changed.
+Instead, for a quicker feedback cycle, you can run `pnpm compile -- --watch` to make a fresh build and instruct TypeScript to watch for changes and only compile what code you've changed.

-Once TypeScript finishes compiling your changes, you can run `npm run test-fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.
+Once TypeScript finishes compiling your changes, you can run `pnpm test-fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.

 ## Using Docker